 A project baseline should be documented and controlled.
 It should not be changed without following formal change control procedures, such as using a change request form and following a documented change approval process.
-Changing a project baseline frequently will make it difficult to use as a measurement for progress.
+Frequently changing a project baseline will make it difficult to use as a measurement for progress.
 The baseline may even become meaningless.
 However, when a significant change occurs, a project may be re-baselined.

-This means you’re issuing a new, updated baseline to measure against.
-If this happens, it’s recommended practice to save the old baseline first.
-Then create the new one as a new plan, so you do not lose that historical data.
+This means issuing a new, updated baseline to measure against.
+If this happens, it’s recommended to save the old baseline first.
+Then, create the new one as a new plan, so you do not lose that historical data.

 Benefits of a project baseline

-- Improved estimates.
-The ability to measure your actual cost, schedule, or scope against a baseline can help provide insight into where a project under- or over-performed.
+- Improved estimates: The ability to measure your actual cost, schedule, or scope against a baseline can help provide insight into where a project has under- or over-performed.
 This knowledge can then be used to improve future project plans and estimates.

 - Better performance assessments: As mentioned above, a baseline provides a standard to measure a project’s progress.
 Without one, it is difficult to compare how a project is performing.

-- Calculating earned value.
-Earned value (EV) allows you to compare actual performance against plan.
+- Calculating earned value: Earned value (EV) allows you to compare actual performance against your plan.
 But, it’s more than a simple performance assessment tool.
 It also enables you to analyze project trends and forecast whether a project is expected to run into problems in the future.
-Read more about the benefits of EV management.
+Read more about the benefits of EV management here.

 Problems caused by not having a project baseline

-- Inadequate resourcing.
-If you don’t have a planned schedule, you may not know which resources you will need when.
+- Inadequate resourcing: If you don’t have a planned schedule, you may not know which resources you will need and when.

 - Schedule delays (due to mistimed procurement, material delivery, etc.): Without knowing when you need material, it’s difficult to ensure it’s ordered on time, especially if it’s something that needs to be ordered weeks or months in advance.

 - Issues with quality management: An unclear scope baseline can result in substandard quality.
-For example, if you know paint is needed, but not what color or thickness, the outcome may not meet the customer’s quality standards.
+For example, if you know paint is needed but not what color or finish, the outcome may not meet the customer’s quality standards.